-As for $U_1=32J$ and unit filling, species $1$ particles are in the deep Mott insulator regime.
+For $U_1=32J$ and unit filling, species $1$ particles are in the deep Mott insulator regime.
 For $U_{2}=0$ we expect the impurities to behave similarly to free particles on a modified lattice and as a result there is little entanglement with species $1$, causing a strong visibility around $U_{12}=0$.
 As $U_{12}$ is increased, it eventually becomes energetically favourable for the impurity particles to be found together at one single lattice site and push out the species $1$ particle, creating a hole in the Mott insulator.
+This causes an abrupt structural change in the localised phase of species $1$, in the sense that the impurity atoms now participate in a delocalised form in the Mott insulating phase, which will reflect the z-antiferromagnet phase of a general two-species Bose-Hubbard model~\cite{Altman2003,Powell2009} (which will generally exhibit phase separation).
 The impurity particles become localised in position space by the species $1$ particles through this process and therefore we see a sharp rise in entanglement that results in a sudden decrease in the visibility of species $2$.
-The value of $U_{12}$ at which this happens depends on the number of impurity particles and expectedly we notice this value to be $U_1/N_2$ in Fig.~\ref{num3} as that would be the inter-species energy required to have one species $1$ particle and all the species $2$ particles at the same site that would match the excitation energy of the Mott insulator.
+The value of $U_{12}$ at which this happens depends on the number of impurity particles and expectedly we notice this value to be $U_1/N_2$ in figure~\ref{num3} as that would be the interspecies energy required to have one species $1$ particle and all the species $2$ particles at the same site that would match the excitation energy of the Mott insulator.
 Now on the attractive side of $U_{12}$ around the same magnitude ($U_1/N_2$) it also becomes energetically favourable to create a hole in the Mott insulator and to have all the impurity particles on that neighbouring site of the hole where the species $1$ particle has tunnelled to.
 Due to this similar localisation the two species become highly entangled and the visibility $V_2$ again falls drastically.
-For an infinite lattice system (which is the case when one treats the problem in mean field theory) this localisation process causes the visibility to completely vanish, as shown in Fig.~\ref{num3}(d).
-For a finite system (Fig.~\ref{num3}(b)) the visibility falls down and takes a constant value and that value decreases as we increase the system size.
+For an infinite lattice system (which is the case when one treats the problem in mean field theory) this localisation process causes the visibility to completely vanish, as shown in figure~\ref{num3}(d).
+For a finite system (figure~\ref{num3}(b)) the visibility falls down and takes a constant value that decreases as we increase the system size.